FSO-Salary

 How is the post allowance determined?

 Washington, D.C. is the base of 100.
 When the overall cost of goods and services at the foreign location are at least 2.5% above those in Washington, D.C. (index 102.5 or higher) then a post allowance is established.
+Ranges for the post allowance are at DSSR 228.2.
 The expenditure pattern is based on the average Washington, D.C. family living in the foreign area.
 This family consists of three to four persons with an employee’s salary of a GS-12, Step 6 (or FS-equivalent).

-Fun fact: Eritrea and Switzerland have the highest COLA at 110% of spendable income!
+Fun fact: Central African Republic, Eritrea, and Switzerland have the highest COLA at 130% of spendable income!

 You can view the Department of State COLA Table if you want complete listings.